Pain Under Right Rib Cage: 12 Causes & Treatment

 5. Gastric ulcer

-Gastric ulcer pain is usually located in the pit of the stomach and is usually reported as a burning sensation.
-However, it can sometimes be felt under the rib cage on the right or left side.
+Gastric ulcer pain is usually located in the pit of the stomach but it can sometimes be felt under the rib cage on the right or left side.

 A gastric ulcer is a wound in the wall of the stomach and is most commonly caused by the overuse of anti-inflammatories or by an H. pylori infection.
 In addition to pain, it can cause other symptoms such as indigestion, nausea, loss of appetite and malaise.
 Learn more about the symptoms of a stomach ulcer to help you identify it.

-What to do: It is important to see a gastroenterologist to perform an endoscopy, which will confirm or rule out the presence of a stomach ulcer.
-Treatment for this condition may involve the use of antibiotics (if it is caused by H. pylori bacteria) and antacids.
+How to treat: It is important to see a gastroenterologist to perform an endoscopy, which will confirm or rule out the presence of a stomach ulcer.
+Treatment for stomach ulcers may involve the use of antibiotics (if it is caused by H. pylori bacteria) and antacids.

 6. Pleuritis

-Depending on the cause, other symptoms may also appear, such as difficulty breathing, cough and fever.
+Depending on the cause, symptoms may vary and include difficulty breathing, cough and fever.
 Pleuritis can be caused by bacterial, viral or fungal pneumonia, lung cancer or lung failure.

-What to do: If you suspect you may have pleuritis, you should see a doctor for assessment.
+How to treat: If you suspect you may have pleuritis, you should see a doctor for assessment.
 Severe symptoms such as chest pain or shortness of breath, should be assessed urgently in an emergency room.

 Pleuritis is treated with anti-inflammatories, such as ibuprofen or naproxen, antibiotics and/or anticoagulants, depending on the underlying cause.
 The doctor may also recommend the use of bronchodilators to improve breathing in some cases.